-- Lithium-Ion Batteries – Lithium-ion batteries are becoming the favorite amongst the wheelchair manufacturers due to the long lasting energy power and its light weight among the metals.
-Compared with a lead-acid battery which can store 25 watt hours per kilogram of battery, a lithium-ion battery can store up to 6 times the energy which makes it an ideal choice for light weight and power wheelchairs.
+- Lithium-Ion Batteries – Lithium-ion batteries are becoming the favorite amongst the wheelchair manufacturers due to the long lasting energy power and its lightweight among the metals.
+Compared with a lead-acid battery which can store 25 watt-hours per kilogram of battery, a lithium-ion battery can store up to 6 times the energy which makes it an ideal choice for lightweight and power wheelchairs.
 They are also environmentally friendly since they are safe and non-hazardous.

 The wheelchair armrests are frequently overlooked and taken for granted.
 While it may not seem too important to some users, it is essential for many reasons to others.
 The armrest ultimately provides the user with stability and support.
 Yes.
 They are a great place to rest your arms comfortably, but they are also useful for other reasons such as aiding in stability to reach for things, pick things up from the floor and to help get stabilized when there are sharp turns and sudden stops.
 They are also beneficial to use to lift and move your body into a specific position that is more comfortable for you.
-They are great push off points for this very reason.
+They are great to push off points for this very reason.

-Also when you place your arms on the armrest you can using minimal force, you can aid in improving your posture and relieve the spine and intervertebral discs from pressure.
+Also when you place your arms on the armrest you can use minimal force, you can aid in improving your posture and relieve the spine and intervertebral discs from pressure.
 You can also use armrests to shift your seating position and to get more comfortable by leaning on either armrest.
 Since armrests are highly beneficial to many users the wheelchair industry has created a variety of different styles that will surely fit your needs.
 The type of armrest will depend on your lifestyle, environment, unique needs, level of function and activity level.